Notes

 Not on map.

 This is the secret ending.
 A gross, brief experience, but not too lethal, especially for those who have done the work.
-It’s for those who already read all the hidden notes, or (especially) those who have tactically infected themselves with Mycosis.
+It’s for those who already read the hidden notes or who have tactically infected themselves with Mycosis.
 They definitely deserve to experience this without too much additional crushing difficulty.

 The climb down the stack is less a climb, and more a peristaltic squeeze, ushered along by the walls of the mold.
 Enough air comes with the gang that they can breath, gulping.

 It lets out into a stomach-like, rugose ochre chamber, sticky, dotted with luminous Armillaria oxylucifera.
-There is a woody odor, plus ammonia.
+A woody odor, plus ammonia.

 - Put a few salt eaters and leukocytes here.
-They are aggressive, as usual, and all dodge rolls made in this chamber are made at -2 due to sticky floor.
+Aggressive, as usual.
+Agility rolls to dodge made in this chamber suffer −2 due to sticky floor.
 If you feel the gang fought enough symbionts already, don’t put more than one in here.
-They are nonhostile to properly infested cutters.

 From here, the gang can pass through another banana-yellow sphincter into the depths.
 The crawl feels as though it takes several hours.

 What ensues is a crawl though organ-like chambers, tunnels, and cavities of fungal flesh, often of a spongy, yellow-ochre mottle, stinking of sap and ammonia.
 For the most part, it is dark, but a lamp can remain lit.
-There is barely enough oxygen to breathe, and whatever vapors it is mixed with yield flickering vision and a tight scalp.
+Barely enough oxygen to breathe.
+Whatever vapors it is mixed with yield flickering vision and a tight scalp.

 The gang experience: